 The Bible Top 55 booklet and cards and people are used for a survey study of joy in the lives of through those who are mentioned most in the Bible.

 These Bible character studies are, of course, more popular than SIN 101 and WAR 101, but this set includes studies on the lack of joy caused by sin and war.

 The popular stress on various social aspects of church life and theology are part of a world-wide socialistic movement.
 Yet many wrongly believe that it is simply about being more friendly and open to others than in the past.
 So the biblical focus on service must be rediscovered.

 Four methods are used in this set of material: 1.)
 Questions asked, 2.)
 What God did?
 3.)
 Top 55 in Genesis, and 4.) studies on Joseph

 John is about genuine belief in Jesus and is approached in two ways.
 First, questions asked in John are studied in a creative, interactive way.
 Second, a unique format is used in a commentary of over 200 pages.
 (This is now being revised and edited.)

 What is the purpose of Romans?
 It is not just about salvation.
 The goal is for us to serve God.
 So chapter 12 must be taken every bit as seriously as chapter eight.
 The same is true of chapter 16 in which many servants of the Lord are mentioned.
 We are saved to serve!

 Most of the studies in this set are done with Describe-It-Yourself cards.

 The twenty questions in this set -- which youth in the Bible were asked -- can be used in a variety of ways in youth groups, home school settings, or Christian schools.

-Most of these studies make use of Describe-It-Yourself terms and the Wheel of Discovery tool.
+Most of these studies make use of Describe-It-Yourself terms.

 Christian Life Design